 Aeroflot is undergoing a fleet renewable and general makeover and its entertainment service is being progressively modernised.
 Newer aircraft will have the latest seat back in-flight video screens while some services will have the older larger single screen.
 Smaller aircraft have nothing except the in-flight magazine which is predominantly in Russian.

 Aeroflot provides satisfactory ground services with baggage services that match.
-Russian airports are nothing to get excited about and are quite comparable to US terminals.
+Russian airports are nothing to get excited about and are quite comparable to US terminals who are accostomed to poor service.
 Aeroflot has tried hard to improve its image but a lot of it has been superficial.
 While staff may have modern uniforms they remain unsympathetic to passengers concerns and missing bags seem unimportant.
 Unlucky passengers may also be in for a lecture from staff.
+Travel Insurance is good idea when flying through Russia.

 Aeroflot’s premium classes are developing.
 Seats are spacious, meals are better but interiors are reasonably drab and their beds don’t quite fold out to being flat.
 On longer trips sleeping is disturbed by constantly slipping out of your chair.
 First class is called President Class and business is called Premier Class.
 Being served genuine Caspian Sea caviar is a wonderful luxury for seafood lovers but the overall experience on international flights generally doesn’t match more sophisticated competitors.
 On domestic legs Aeroflot’s premium classes are good and equal to the best.